vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 Even if using the ability to download workshop content when the workshop environment is started, you may still want to override the workshop image used as a base.
 This would be done where you have a custom workshop base image that includes additional language runtimes or tools required by specialised workshops.

-For example, if running a Java workshop, you could specify the ``jdk11-environment`` workshop image, with workshop content still pulled down from GitHub.
+For example, if running a Java workshop you might specify a ``jdk11-environment`` workshop image, with workshop content still pulled down from GitHub.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha2